 WasteLess, Live Better: Aligning New Yorkers With Zero Waste

 Description: Everyone should appreciate how much trash he or she generates, where it goes, its impact on the environment, society, and our climate — and the key steps they can take to prevent waste from occurring in the first place.
 Doing so can help us all live better, save money, and cut down on the carbon.

-In this highly engaging and interactive talk, Jacquie Ottman, founder and principal, J. Ottman Consulting and WeHateToWaste.com, introduces our proprietary No-Waste Mindset and helps audiences discover the opportunities to reduce and reuse beyond recycling in their quest for zero waste.
+In this highly engaging and interactive talk, Jacquie Ottman, founder and principal, J. Ottman Consulting and WeHateToWaste.com, helps consumers, residents, and employees discover the opportunities to reduce waste through enlightened approaches to recycling and reuse.

 How Much Do We Waste?
 Where Does it All Go?